BZemba87/bone-appetit/README.md

 - Each link has been hovered over and clicked on multiple times to ensure they work.
 - Each page and image loads correctly on all devices.
 - Social media links have been clicked on multiple times to ensure they work and open up a new tab as expected.
-- Title/icon links back to Home page as expected when clicked
+- Title/icon links back to Home page as expected when clicked anywhere on the site.

 ## Lighthouse